Optimal Chebyshev Smoothers and One-sided V-cycles: Finite Differences with Geometric Multigrid Poisson

 The maximum and minimum ratio of the error contraction rates, along with the predicted performance, are shown in \cref{fig:min-max-ratios}.
-While the predicted performance benefit of applying the one-sided V-cycle approach is limited, nevertheless, \cref{fig:min-max-ratios}a and \cref{fig:min-max-ratios}b demonstrate that the one-sided V-cycle offers an improvement compared to the full V-cycle for problems with moderate values of $C$.
-However, when applied to relatively easy problems ($C\approx 1$), the one-sided V-cycle is a poor choice. \footnote{ \Cref{fig:min-max-Cvals} shows the predicted and observed maximizer (minimizer) $C$ where ratio between the one-sided and full V-cycle approaches is maximized (minimized). }
+While the predicted performance benefit of applying the one-sided V-cycle approach is limited, nevertheless, \cref{fig:min-max-ratios}a and \cref{fig:min-max-ratios}b demonstrate that the one-sided V-cycle offers an improvement compared to the symmetric V-cycle for problems with moderate values of $C$.
+However, when applied to relatively easy problems ($C\approx 1$), the one-sided V-cycle is a poor choice.